 EMIMEO strongly increases professional perspectives for the learners.

 Training courses for students in microwave electronics and photonics are of fundamental importance to prepare them for the future job vacancies of the next 5-10 years in the following key joint areas.

 Among the identified key priorities are networks (energy transports), industrial modernisation (including new technologies, smart grids and digital infrastructures), the potential of clusters for the creation of new ecosystems, and cross-border synergies.

-The Photonics Industry Report published in 2013 predicted for the photonics industry a long-term growth (in the period 2011-2020) with an average of 1.5 times the growth rate of the world gross domestic product.
+The Photonics Industry Report published in 2013 predicted for the photonics industry a long-term growth.
+It might be an average of 1.5 times the growth rate of the world gross domestic product.
 According to the forecast, the key technology will reach a world market volume of € 615 billion in 2020, based on a market volume of € 350 billion in 2011.
-It is therefore evident that research and higher education in the physical sciences and engineering (PSE) have a very high direct impact on the EU economy as the prime drivers for new methods of large data management and communication.
-PSE covers a wide range of research areas and types of infrastructures in which microwave and photonics are among the key enabling technologies, from advanced international/global experiments addressing fundamental research issues to user intensive facilities for multi-scale investigations of matter and applications.
-Microwave and photonic technologies are intrinsic elements of the day-by-day operation of a large part of such infrastructures.
+It is evident that research and higher education in the physical sciences and engineering (PSE) have a direct impact on the economy.
+It is one of the prime drivers for new methods of large data management and communication.
+PSE covers a wide range of research areas and infrastructures in which microwave and photonics are among the key technologies.
+They are elements of the day-by-day operation of a large part of infrastructures.